 Without question, sunlight is the main source of blue light to which we are exposed; digital devices emit only a fraction of that amount of radiation.
 However, our phones are much closer to us than the sun, and this “close-up” exposure matters.
 We spend so much time using our devices, holding them close to our face and eyes, it adds up—that’s where health issues arise.
 Statistics show that millennials check their smartphones 157 times per day, in comparison to older adults, who check their phones only about 30 times per day.
 That means millennials are at a much higher risk of blue light exposure each and every day.

 When it comes to the eyes, there’s far more research indicating how damaging unprotected exposure to blue light can be.
-The research into blue light damage to the skin is less conclusive, however, because while there is research showing it hurts skin, there’s also research showing it helps; for example, blue light is an effective therapy for certain skin disorders.
+The research into blue light damage to the skin is less conclusive but concerning because while there's research showing it hurts skin, there’s also research showing it helps; for example, blue light treatments can be a potentially effective therapy for certain skin disorders.
 Confusing, yes, but research can be that way.

 Our strong recommendation is to cover your phone with a blue light screen shield (amazon.com has plenty of options).
 It’s a cheap fix and it eliminates the need to worry about skincare or sunglasses when using your phone or tablet (if only it were that easy for your skin and the sun).
 Some smart phones have a setting that disables blue light in favor of yellow light (often called night mode or nightshift) which is far easier on the eyes—and, in turn, your skin.
 If your phone has this feature using it all the time can be a great anti-aging and eye saving thing to do.